WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/server-side-rendering.md

 To see an example of this, let's continue by adding a shopping cart emoji (🛒) for each fruit, depending on whether it is on a shopping list or not.

-First, let's add an array that represents the shopping list. _Remember that even though these arrays are static for simplicity shake, usually you will work with dynamic information, for example, information coming from the database._
+First, let's add an array that represents the shopping list. _Remember that even though these arrays are static for simplicity sake, usually you will work with dynamic information, for example, information coming from the database._

 ```php
 wp_interactivity_state( 'myFruitPlugin', array(